By the Indivisible East Bay Voter Rights and Election Integrity team

 A federal bill would be ideal, as would a Congress that would see it to conclusion.
 Things being less than ideal, a state like California should be able to stand up and defend itself from the influence of dark money, Super PACs and a handful of people who believe they have more right to be heard than everyone else in the country put together.
 In fact, AB 2188 is better than the federal bill in at least one way — it requires the web pages of the committees paying for online ads to clearly list the top three true funders – that way, individuals can’t hide behind nice-sounding committee names.

-My name is ______, my zip code is _____, and I’m a member of Indivisible East Bay.
-I’m calling to ask Assemblymember ______ to support AB 2188, currently in the Appropriations Committee.
+My name is ______, and my zip code is _____.
+I’m a member of Indivisible East Bay and a constituent of Assemblymember ______, I’m calling in support of AB 2188, the Social Media DISCLOSE Act.
 Political ads on social media like Facebook should be required to disclose who pays for them.
 We should never again have to wonder who is trying to influence our vote.
 I urge ______ to vote yes on AB 2188.

 Graphic © California Clean Money Action Fund